 Four Interesting Facts About the Highland Cow

-1. Originally they were all black.
+1. Originally they were black.

 These days, most of the Highland cows that are seen roaming the natural landscapes in Scotland are ginger or brown.
-However, originally all Highland cattle were black.
+However, originally Highland cattle were mostly black.
 It was, in fact, the Victorians who liked the ginger cows, so they selectively bred them to the point that ginger became the standard Highland cow colour that we all recognise today.
 At Eagle Brae, our Highland cows are the original black variety.
 And, depending on the breeder, you can see Highland cows in silver, brindle, red, yellow, and dun.